opensciencegrid/StashCache/docs/admin/install.md

    [root@client ~]$ yum clean all --enablerepo=*
 ```

-2. Update software:
+2. Update software, this command will update all packages on your system:
 ```
    [root@client ~]$ yum update
 ```
-   This command will update all packages on your system.

-3. Install the StashCache metapackage from OSG3.3 repository:
+3. Install the StashCache metapackage from OSG repository:
    * if you are installing Origin server:
 ```
    [root@client ~]$ yum install stashcache-daemon fetch-crl stashcache-cache-origin
 ```

    * if you are installing Cache server:
 ```
    [root@client ~]$ yum install stashcache-daemon fetch-crl stashcache-cache-server
 ```

 !!!
 Note:
 :heavy_exclamation_mark: If installing authenticated StashCache Cache server, you need additional packages to be installed:
 ```
    [root@client ~]$ yum install xrootd-lcmaps globus-proxy-utils
 ```

-4. Mount the disk that will be used for the cache to */stash* and set owner of the directory to `*xrootd:xrootd*` user.
+4. Mount the disk that will be used for the cache to */stash* and set owner of the directory to `xrootd:xrootd` user.